ashutosh-1407/News-App/README.md

-# News-App
+Name - Fetching live news, News App

-This is an android app for fetching and displaying news from guardian api.
+This is an android app which fetches data from guardian api and parses it correctly to display useful information about news to the users in the app.